IDEOorg/steps-guide-food/README.md

 # Steps Food Guide

 The Steps Food Guide is an open sourced resource for anyone to use.
-This resource provides a personalized experience for low-income people to explore actions they can take if they're struggling to purchaes food.
+This resource provides a personalized experience for low-income people to explore actions they can take if they're struggling to purchase food.
 The guide can be viewed at https://ideoorg.github.io/steps-guide-food/#/.

 ## Getting Started